nasa/Common-Metadata-Repository/search-relevancy-test/README.md

 `lein run analyze-test <anomaly-number> <anomaly-filename>`

-This task will help analyze the failure of a test with the anomaly-number in the anomaly file with the anomaly-filename.
+This task will help analyze the failure of an X before Y test with the anomaly-number in the anomaly file with the anomaly-filename.
 If anomaly-filename is not provided, anomaly_tests.csv will be used.

 For example, if you run `lein run analyze-test 5`, it will analyze test number 5 in anomaly_tests.csv and give you the